-Before you head out to the storage unit auction, read these tips so you don’t waste time or money.
-We want to win the auction in a wise way so we won’t be “in the hole” when all is said and done.
+Before the bidding begins, read these tips so you don't waste time or money.
+We want to win the auction in a wise way so we won't be “in the hole” when all is said and done.

-On auction morning, a few hours before the sale, call and confirm that the auction is still on and find out the address and number of the first unit to meet at.
-Arrive fifteen minutes early with your buddy, locks and keys, cash, light, gloves and garbage bags.
+On auction morning, a few hours before the sale, or the day before – call and confirm that the auction is still on and find out the address and number of the first unit to meet at.
+Arrive fifteen minutes early with your locks and keys, cash, and everything else you need.

 If you have seen the show, Storage Wars, it looks like they cut the lock off at the sale.
 In our area, it does not happen that way.
 In fact, the storage unit owner or his/her employee cuts it off and puts their own lock on when the bill is overdue, which is weeks, months or years before the sale.
 For the renter to claim and reopen it, they have to pay all the back rent, plus the current months' rent and possibly late fees.
 Plus, they may have to get out of it the day it is opened as the owner of the unit business may not want to rent to them again.

 If it is not a professional auctioneer, the auction is usually more relaxed and, he/she does not talk fast like an auctioneer.
 If it is a professional auctioneer, we have found there is often more competition because the auctioneer draws his/her own following and will advertise the sale on the auctioneer's website.